What Are the Requirements to Be a Surrogate?

 Note: The specific requirements vary by IVF clinic.

-- Some clinics will consider 33% on a case-by-case basis.
+- A select few clinics will consider 35% and below on a case-by-case basis.

-- Some clinics cap the top limit lower.
+- Many clinics cap the top limit lower at 32 or below.

 Be financially stable

-- Surrogate candidates are not required to have their own health insurance policy, so long as she takes care of her health – Many existing health insurance policies exclude maternity care for a gestational surrogate.
+- Candidates must have stable income or be in financially stable homes with a partner or parents.
+Surrogate candidates are not required to have their own health insurance policy, so long as health is prioritized – Many existing health insurance policies exclude maternity care for a gestational surrogate.
 Interestingly, in early 2019, Nevada was the first state to pass legislation that prohibits “an insurer from denying certain coverage for maternity care because the insured acts as a gestational carrier…” Go Nevada!

 Reside in a surrogacy-friendly state